brownjasonj/com.reporting.mocks/README.md

 Defines the trade types, underlyings and the rate at which new, modify and delete trade events occur.

 <h4>IntradayConfig</h4>
-Defines the preiodicity at which intraday market events occur.
+Defines the periodicity at which intraday market events occur.
 These market events trigger subsequent risk calculations.

 <h4>EndofDayConfig</h4>
 Defines the periodicity at which end of day market events occur.